Guide · coding-prep

 "I haven't seen this pattern before.
 Here's what I've ruled out and why.
 Here's what I'd try next: [specific direction].
 Does that direction make sense, or are you nudging me toward something else?"

 This is a specific, falsifiable request for a hint.
-It's much better than vague "I'm stuck" silence.
+It beats vague "I'm stuck" silence.
 Interviewers want to see how you ask for help, and a precise ask is itself a signal.
-Generic Indeed Career Guide research on problem-solving under interview pressure consistently shows that candidates who articulate a specific gap score higher than candidates who go silent or fish for general help.
+Generic Indeed Career Guide research on problem-solving under interview pressure shows that candidates who name a specific gap score higher than candidates who go silent or fish for general help.

 Frequently asked questions